mlanza/proposal-command-syntax/README.md

 Clojure offers both kinds of commands.
 It's just that, by default, since everything is immutable, its commands are actually faux commands (i.e. queries) and change is simulated before it's applied.

 But faux commands are usually costlier than real, mutating commands.
-That is why its often preferable to create intermediary objects for a succession of in place mutations than to simulate the succession.
+That is why its often preferable to create intermediary objects for a succession of in-place mutations than to simulate the succession.
 The simulated change adds an overhead that actual change does not.
 That's why Clojure has transients.
 They allow the programmer to fall back on more performant mutations.

 ```js
 const grades = {A: 1, B: 2, C: 3, D: 4, F: 5};